The Mars Room: A Novel

 NoveList provides detailed suggestions for titles you might like if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These books have the appeal factors bleak, stylistically complex, and first person narratives, and they have the themes "thrown together" and "chosen family"; the genres "literary fiction" and "psychological fiction"; and characters that are "complex characters," "well-developed characters," and "flawed characters."
+These books have the appeal factors bleak, stylistically complex, and unconventional, and they have the genres "literary fiction" and "psychological fiction"; the subjects "stalking," "stalkers," and "violence against women"; and characters that are "complex characters."

 We recommend Sing Her Down for readers who like The Mars Room.
 Both utilize stylistic and character complexity to tell the intense stories of women and the penal system. -- Ashley Lyons